aliforever/go-irankish-api/README.md

 # IranKish Payment Gateway API for Go
-The package is used for payments using Iranian IranKish payment gateway
+The package is used for handling payments through Iranian IranKish payment gateway.

+Based on **IPG_TechnicalGuide.V9.pdf**

 For older version with SOAP check `soap` branch.